Nassim Akrour: Club career

-Akrour scored regularly for Grenoble in the fourth division, registering twelve in 25 appearances as they missed out on promotion by four points in 2013-14, then 16 in 29 appearances as they missed out by one point the following season, and 12 in 29 appearances as they missed out by three points in 2015-16.
+Akrour scored regularly for Grenoble in the fourth division, registering twelve in 25 appearances as they missed out on promotion by four points in 2013–14, then 16 in 29 appearances as they missed out by one point the following season, and 12 in 29 appearances as they missed out by three points in 2015-16.

 Now aged 42, Akrour moved to Annecy in 2016; he initially announced his retirement from playing in July 2019 aged 45, in order to take up a role as a youth coach with the club, but reversed this decision six months later when he signed as a player for Chambéry.

-He scored on his début for Chambéry in a friendly match, and followed this with good performances in the league, managing two goals in six appearances before the end of the 2019-20 season.
+He scored on his début for Chambéry in a friendly match, and followed this with good performances in the league, managing two goals in six appearances before the end of the 2019–20 season.

-Akrour remained with the club into his 48th year and the 2021-22 season, continuing to score with some regularity.
+Akrour remained with the club into his 48th year and the 2021–22 season, continuing to score with some regularity.
+During the 2023–24 season, he was limited to frequent appearances as a substitute and did not start a match throughout most of the season, but remained a force in front of goal; in April 2024, aged 49 years and 9 months, he scored Chambéry's only goal, and his fifth of the campaign, as they drew 1–1 with Feurs.
+The following week, he made his first start of the season, playing 67 minutes of a 0–0 draw with Espaly-Saint-Marcel.

+Akrour announced his retirement for the second time in August 2025, aged 51.

 International career

-On December 5, 2001, Akrour made his debut for the Algerian national team as a 60th-minute substitute in a 1–1 friendly with Ghana in Algiers.
+On 5 December 2001 Akrour made his debut for the Algerian national team as a 60th-minute substitute in a 1–1 friendly with Ghana in Algiers.

 Akrour was a member of the Algerian 2002 African Nations Cup team, who were eliminated in the first round after finishing last in their group.
 He played in all three of Algeria's games, starting in one, and scored one goal in the second group game against Liberia.

 He was also part of the Algerian 2004 African Nations Cup team, who finished second in their group in the first round of competition before being defeated by Morocco in the quarter-finals.